 Using a range of media gives your child the chance to learn different communication skills.
-These skills are important at school, work, and in your child’s social life.
+These skills are important at school and work, and in your child’s social life.

 Creating content gives your child the chance to work on his creativity in a fun environment.
 It also gives him opportunities to express his opinions and contribute to debates, which can be important to his sense of self-worth and his sense of community.
 This can empower him to change his world for the better.

-Blogs give your child the opportunity to develop skills in reading, writing and critical thinking.
+Blogs and online communities give your child the opportunity to develop skills in reading, writing and critical thinking.

 You might be concerned about your child’s safety on the internet.
 You can help keep your child safe by keeping up to date with the latest technologies and social networking sites.

-- knowing the policies of your child’s school on cyberbullying and cybersafety.
+- Check the policies of your child’s school on cyberbullying and cybersafety.

 If you’re worried about the amount of time your child spends playing computer games, try the following:

-- Ensure your child has lots of opportunities to take part in a wide range of physical and social activities.
+- Ensure your child has opportunities to take part in a wide range of physical and social activities.

-- Set reasonable limits to internet or game use with your child, and negotiate consequences for not sticking to these limits.
+- Set reasonable limits on online gaming time with your child, and negotiate consequences for not sticking to these limits.

-- Agree on particular times of day that will be game-free.
+- Agree on particular times of day that will be internet free.

 - Encourage your child to play online multiplayer games that involve interacting with other people rather than always playing solo games.